-As one of the UK's largest independent schools, we take our charitable status very seriously, and the Headmaster in particular is always looking for new ways to enhance our public benefit.
+As one of the UK's largest independent schools, we take our charitable status very seriously, and we are always looking for new ways to enhance our public benefit.

-In addition, we provide means tested bursaries amounting to almost £1.5m per annum.
+In addition, we provide means-tested bursaries amounting to over £2m per annum.
 These are awarded to pupils whose families would otherwise be unable to attend Brentwood School.

 Our students take part in numerous community service activities, some as part of their Duke of Edinburgh’s Award (253 students were involved in this last year).
 These students performed over 2,500 hours of community service activities, at an estimated value of over £10,000.